-Venison Jerky Made Quick
+Venison Jerky Made on the Quick

 Slice up the venison.
 I suggest using a meat slicer to ensure that your venison is uniform in thickness.
 This will help the meat cook evenly so you don’t end up with pieces that are too dry or too moist.
 I always like to slice the meat while it is still a little frozen, this makes slicing quick and easy!